christinazou/christinazou.github.io/_posts/2017-10-08-Design-pattern-note-1.markdown

 ## Composite Pattern

-Composite Pattern helps create a tree-sharp structure, which consists of instances of composite class, each works as a tree node.
+Composite Pattern helps create a structure, which consists of instances of composite class.
+Each instance works as a node.

 must have element: